Client: Skilltransfers

 6. Implement Solutions

 I broke up the implementation plan into five sprints.
-Together with the visual designer, we went on creating hi-fi screens for various breakpoints.
+Together with the visual designer, we created pixel-perfect designs for various devices.
+In addition, I have devised hand-off operations to ensure the developers understand exactly what they have to implement.

 Impact